mayankj08/jekyll-now/_posts/2017-07-06-Functors-In-C++-II.md

 `auto func2 = std::bind(func1,std::placeholders::_1,5)`

-What we are saying by above line is create `func2` by binding func1, first argument of func1 (specified as, std::placeholders::_1) and 5.^
+What we are saying by above line is: Create `func2` by binding func1, first argument of func1 (specified as, std::placeholders::_1) and 5.^

- ^`std::placeholders::_1` means first argument, `std::placeholders::_2` means second parameter and so on.`
+ ^`std::placeholders::_1` means first argument, `std::placeholders::_2` means second parameter and so on.

 You can do more crazy things with `std::bind` like changing order of arguments of a function.

 ## Back to example

-Let's move back to our example.  `std::bind(std::plus<int>(),std::placeholders::_1, ELEM_TO_ADD)` in out exmaple binds std::plus functor, first argument passed to bind (which in our case would be elements of vector, passed one by one) and constant ELEM\_TO\_ADD.
-In short this line transforms binary functor `std::plus` as unary functor.
+Let's move back to our example.  `std::bind(std::plus<int>(),std::placeholders::_1, ELEM_TO_ADD)` in our example binds std::plus functor, first argument passed to bind (which in our case would be elements of vector, passed one by one) and constant ELEM\_TO\_ADD.
+In short this line transforms binary functor `std::plus` into unary functor.
 Another argument of functor is fixed value ELEM_TO_ADD.

 Finally, we are storing the result of functor in vector, vec2, by using stl function [std::back_inserter](http://en.cppreference.com/w/cpp/iterator/back_inserter).
-This function just used push_back function of vector to insert result at back of specfied vector.
+This function just uses push_back function of vector to insert result at back of specfied vector.

 So, now you might be feeling that functors are indeed powerful.
 In next blog we will talk about lambdas, which are quite concise way of writing anonymous functions.

 Till then [Sayonara](https://www.google.com/#q=sayonara).

 # Excericse
 Can you think of solution to re-order arguments of a functions and create a new function?
-Basically we want to define func3 as
+Basically, we want to define func3 as

 ```
 func3(arg1,arg2,arg3){